 'The Hunger Games: The Ballad of Songbirds & Snakes' follows a young Coriolanus who is the last hope for his failing lineage, the once-proud Snow family that has fallen from grace in a post-war Capitol.
 With his livelihood threatened, Snow is reluctantly assigned to mentor Lucy Gray Baird, a tribute from the impoverished District 12.
 But after Lucy Gray's charm captivates the audience of Panem, Snow sees an opportunity to shift their fates.
 With everything he has worked for hanging in the balance, Snow unites with Lucy Gray to turn the odds in their favor.
 Battling his instincts for both good and evil, Snow sets out on a race against time to survive and reveal if he will ultimately become a songbird or a snake.

 Producer Nina Jacobson teased the movie's themes during CinemaCon, asking, "Are we worthy of freedom?
 Are we unable to handle freedom?
 What is the allure of authoritarianism?
 Why are people drawn to surrendering control to the government?
 And what makes a person want to have that kind of control?"

 Yes, there are two official trailers and you can watch them now:

 When does the movie come out?

-The Ballad of Songbirds and Snakes is slated to hit theaters on Nov.
+The Ballad of Songbirds & Snakes is slated to hit theaters on Nov.
 17, 2023.

-Who is starring in 'The Ballad of Songbirds and Snakes'?
+Who stars in 'The Ballad of Songbirds & Snakes'?

 Rachel Zegler as Lucy Gray Baird: The District 12 tribute is a songstress who grew up with a traveling band of musicians called the Covey.
 Charming and clever, she unwittingly helps turn the Games into a television spectacle when she sings during the reaping ceremony.
 Considering Zegler broke out playing Maria in Steven Spielberg's West Side Story, the singing shouldn't be an issue.